bazelbuild/bazel/site/docs/toolchains.md

 ## Debugging toolchains

-When adding toolchain support to an existing rule, use the `--toolchain_resolution_debug` flag to make toolchain resolution verbose.
+When adding toolchain support to an existing rule, use the `--toolchain_resolution_debug=regex` flag to output debug information from toolchain resolution for toolchain types that match the regex.
+You can use `.*` to output all information.
 Bazel will output names of toolchains it is checking and skipping during the resolution process.